aSoberAvocado/ARK-Ipelago-Evolved-Launcher/README.md

 ---

+## What the path fields feed

+- The path fields write into the launcher's `.bat` and `.ini` files for you.
+- Click Save after you change any field.
+- The Archipelago directory field only tells the launcher where Archipelago is installed.
+- The PopTracker directory field is the same, it only says where PopTracker is, so the tracker pack goes in the right place.

+---

 ## Reporting a problem

 - Click **"Export diagnostics"** next to Save on the Configuration tab.
 - It saves one `.zip` and opens the folder.
-Your passwords are removed from it.
-- Post that zip on Discord or attach it to a GitHub issue.
+Post that zip on Discord or attach it to a GitHub issue.
+- Your yaml is found by reading the name inside each file in your Players folder and matching it to your slot, so what the file is called does not matter.
+- The zip holds your Setup Status, your version numbers, your config, your Archipelago `.yaml`, `paths.cmd`, `Game.ini` and `GameUserSettings.ini`, the plugin's `ArkAP.config.json`, the debug, crash and ShooterGame logs, everything in your ipc folder (including each player's mailbox folder), and a list of your ipc and Mods folders.
+That is everything anyone would ask you for.
+- Every password in every one of those files is replaced with `[REDACTED]` before it goes in.
+Very long logs are cut down to their last 5000 lines, and the ipc files to their last 500, so the zip stays small.

 ---